isabelkhan/eda_summer25/0100 One Sample T-test- Requirements Analysis.md

 ```

 ### Limitations/Notes
-- null hypothesis/hypothesized mean (mu) defaults to `0`
+- Null hypothesis/hypothesized mean (mu) defaults to `0`
-- alternative hypothesis is `two.sided` by default
+- Alternative hypothesis is `two.sided` by default
-- confidence level is `0.95` by default
+- Confidence level is `0.95` by default
 - `paired` should be set to `False`

 ---